0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 # Testing a smart contract

-A smart contract is an atomic operation program.
-So to avoid mistakes and exploits in a contract, which are permanent actions, we should have a form of testing.
+Tests for your smart contract helps you avoid mistakes and exploits in a contract, you are developing.

-In the example contracts, we have tests, to show the behaviour for all the contracts.
-These tests are written in Java, using our testing framework Junit-contract-test.
+In the [example contracts](https://gitlab.com/partisiablockchain/language/example-contracts), we have tests, to show the behaviour for all the contracts.
+These tests are written in
+Java, using our testing framework Junit-contract-test.
 In the test we are provided a blockchain object, where we can deploy and interact with multiple different contracts.